-The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette, Preston McEachern and Ron Zurawell, and the volunteers.
-Herb Lehr was the primary contact for Frog Lake.
-The Frog Lake Fire Department supplied the watercraft and Leon Cardinal made sampling possible through the dedication of his time.
-Our summer field technician and volunteer coordinator, Heather Jones, was a valuable addition and contributor to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2004 program.
+The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette, and Ron Zurawell, and the volunteers.
+Leon Cardinal and Janette Caillou made sampling possible through the dedication of his time.
+Our summer field technicians and volunteer coordinators, Amanda Crowski and Megan Mclean, were a valuable addition and Numerous Alberta Environment staff also contributors to this year's program. contributed to successful completion of the 2006 program.
 Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair was responsible for data management.
-Theo Charette (ALMS Director) was responsible for program administration and planning.
-Heather Jones and Ron Zurawell (Limnologist, AENV) prepared this report.
-The Lakewatch program was financially supported by Alberta Environment, Lakeland Industry and Community Association (LICA) and Lakeland County.
+Théo Charette (ALMS Director) was responsible for program administration and planning.
+Heather Jones and Ron Zurawell (Limnologist, AENV) prepared the original report and Erika Brown, Zofia Taranu, and Jesse Vermaire updated the report with 2006 data.
+Alberta Environment and Lakeland Industry and Community Association (LICA) financially supported the Lakewatch program.